Latest Savings Rate (SR): December 2019

 This page does exactly that.
 Here you can find a monthly overview of my SR per month and year.
 For completeness sake, I started in January 2018.

-My MO for my SR
+My MO for my Savings Rate

 My SR-graph will get updated at the end of every month.
 These updates will be fairly short and follow the same pattern as much as possible:

 - I use YNAB4 to generate a detailed overview of all my income and expenses for each month in a clean table.

 - From this table, I make a collapsed and summarized screenshot that I then upload to this page.

 - In the sidebar, the SR of that month will be shown.
 It also links back to this page.